 NEUROLOGIC PHYSICAL THERAPY RESIDENTS

-Harris Health System NEUROLOGIC PHYSICAL THERAPY RESIDENTS
+Harris Health NEUROLOGIC PHYSICAL THERAPY RESIDENTS

-Rebecca Fletcher, PT, DPT
+Maryam Buazza, PT, DPT

 Neurologic Physical Therapy Resident

-Shanaj Alam, PT, DPT
+Roberto Cruz, PT, DPT

 Morgan Glick